OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 This release includes two breaking changes.

 1. **[Octopus Server minimum requirements](https://octopus.com/blog/raising-minimum-requirements-for-octopus-server)** - We are raising the minimum requirements for running Octopus Server to Windows Server 2012 R2 and SQL Server 2017.
-2. **[Library variable set permission changes](https://octopus.com/blog/libraryvariableset-permission-changes)** - There is a breaking change to library variable set permissions as the behaviour of LibraryVariableSetView and LibraryVariableSetEdit is now different.
+2. **[Library variable set permission changes](https://octopus.com/blog/libraryvariableset-permission-changes)** - You can now scope variables stored inside library variable sets to environments and tenants, giving you fine-grain access control and more consistent permissions.

 ## Upgrading